la2050/archive/_projects/2015/council-in-schools-building-council-cultures-and-spaces-at-6-la-schools.md

    K. Ben Loescher, AIA, ICC, LEED AP, Registered Architect; Founding Principal of Loescher Meachem Architects; Program Manager at the Center for Land Use Interpretation

    Our partners/collaborators will not receive any part of the $100,000 grant award directly, other than a stipend of $2,000 to be paid to Mr. Loescher for his design and permitting work on the council space project. $67,000 is budgeted for expanding council and restorative practices at the five Bright Star Schools and $23,000 is budgeted for expanding the council program at Gardner and designing and building the dedicated council space.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |- The project we propose will cost $100,000.
-   Also, Council in Schools recently received a pledge from another funder for a matching grant worth up to $75,000.
-Therefore, if we are awarded $100,000 from the LA2050 Grants Challenge, that award will meet our match and we will receive $75,000 in unrestricted funds that can be used to cover any additional costs incurred on this project, as well as to expand our capacity to bring council and restorative practices to more schools.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- *This space is a challenge to insert a detailed budget.
-Upon request a detailed budget spreadsheet will be provided.

-   COUNCIL AND RESTORATIVE PRACTICES TRAINING AND IMPLEMENTATION AT 6 SCHOOLS:
-   Council Training $6,000
-   Staff Councils/Group Mentoring/Professional Development $21,500
-   Individual Teacher/Administrator Mentoring $28,000
-   Parent/Family Council Facilitation $6,000
-   Youth Council Leaders Trainings/Retreats $6,400
-   PeaceTalks Implementation and Curriculum Development $9,500 School Council Leadership Committees $3,600

-   COUNCIL SPACE DESIGN AND CONSTRUCTION AT GARDNER:
-   Architect stipend $2,000
-   Materials $3,800
-   Labor $2,000
-   Equipment Rental $1,200

-   Fiscal Sponsorship Fee/Administrative Expense $10,000
 How do you plan to scale the success of your proposal?: >- Our work is, by its nature, self-propagating.
 As we train and mentor educators who become practitioners and facilitators of council, and as more young people